peerlinks/peerlinks/protocol.md

 The goals of this protocol are:
 1. Provide semi-trusted parties with the means of peer-to-peer communication in group chats (channels)
-2. Using untrusted parties that do not participate in the channels as the means of transport of channel messages to interested peers
+2. Use untrusted parties that do not participate in the channels as the means of transport of channel messages to interested peers (Mesh network)
 3. Efficient synchronization of channel messages between semi-trusted and untrusted peers
 4. Confidentiality of messages.
 Only past and current channel participants